message/iata/PT.md

 Published 19.07.2021
-1. Until 25 July 2021, passengers are not allowed to enter.
+1. Passengers are not allowed to enter.
 This does not apply to:
 - nationals of Portugal and their family members;
 - residents of Portugal;